solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 -   The unique ticket ID
 -   The ticket name (e.g. Team Member, Early Bird, V.I.P, Exhibitor etc)
 -   The group they're with
--   Whether they are checked in already to this venue, indicated by the date and time they were checked in, or not.
--   Whether they have been assigned an event pass or wristband, indicated by listing the unique ID of the pass, or not.

-In addition to this at a glance information you can check a person in and out of the selected venue using the checkmark icon as well as associate an event pass or wristband to the person using the wristband icon.

-Clicking on a ticket result returned from the search will open a window providing a little more detail about the delegate.
-In addition to what was listed in the search result row you will also see:
+-   any teams they have applied to be on, and the approval status
 -   The date and time the ticket was booked and who by (the Lead Booker)
--   any teams they have applied to be on, and the approval status
--   The check-in information for this delegate and this venue - a record of all the times they checked in and out.
+-   The check-in information for this delegate - a record of all the times they checked in and out of the main event.
 -   The Event Pass/Wristband details including the currently active ID and any previous IDs they may have been issued that have had to be replaced for one reason or other (e.g. damaged, lost, stolen) alongside the date and time each pass or wristband was issued.

+Clicking on a ticket result returned from the search will expand the card providing access to the Check In/Out and Assign Event PAss Actions

 ## Scanning

 ### Digital Tickets

 All completed and paid tickets in Solidrock are available as a digital ticket downloads - each of which displays a unique QR code.
 This QR code can be scanned via your devices built-in camera(s) or external camera/webcam through the scan tab.
+In addition the QR code can be scanned using a compatible barcode reader.

 ### Event Pass or Wristband